edjunma/chingu-prework-conquer/README.md

 The template consists of a parallax scroll effect on the background images and a flexbox layout of columns one to four.

 ### Technologies Used

--HTML5
+- HTML5
--CSS3
+- CSS3
--Vanilla JavaScript
+- Vanilla JavaScript
--FlexBox for responsiveness
+- FlexBox for responsiveness

 ### Live Demo: